EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 In order to participate in the secure group communication, an endpoint needs to maintain additional pieces of information, stored in its own security context.
 Those include keying material used to protect and verify group messages, as well as the public keys of other endpoints in the groups, in order to verify digital signatures of secure messages and ensure their source authenticity.
 These pieces of information are provided by the Group Manager through out-of-band means or other pre-established secure channels.
 Further details about establishment, revocation and renewal of the security context and keying material is out of the scope of this document.

-According to the multicast CoAP??? specification {{RFC7252}}, any possible proxy entity is supposed to know about the broadcasters in the group and to not perform aggregation of response messages.
+According to {{RFC7390}}, any possible proxy entity is supposed to know about the broadcasters in the group and to not perform aggregation of response messages.
 Also, every broadcaster expects and is able to handle multiple unicast response messages associated to a same multicast request message.

 # Security context # {#sec-context}